Electric-Citizen/ec8-upstream/README.md

 ## Support and feedback

-If you need support or can contribute additional notes regarding Linux or Windows installs please contact <tim@electriccitizen.com>.
+If you need support or find any errors or suggested improvements in this README contact <tim@electriccitizen.com>.

 [Back to top](#<SITENAME-MD>)